 While some blockchains, such as Solana and Polygon, may allow for near-instant transactions, the majority of USDT transfers will take upwards of 1 minute to 10 minutes.
 The speed of USDT transfers will be dependent on the blockchain chosen to complete the transactions as well as network congestion.

 The length of time it takes to transfer ERC-20 USDT tokens is governed by the Ethereum blockchain.
 On average, ERC-20 USDT tokens will be sent within 10 minutes.
 As a PoW blockchain, the speed of the Ethereum blockchain is greatly affected by the number of users.
 At times of high usage, transaction times can be severely lengthened.

 Tether, also known as USDT, is a cryptocurrency that has its value pegged to the United States Dollar (USD).
 The stablecoin is referred to as ‘Tether’ due to the idea of it tethering itself to the value of USD.
 Like Bitcoin (BTC), USDT is a digital asset stored on a blockchain.
 However, where BTC is a coin associated with the operation and security of the Bitcoin blockchain, USDT is a token that is transferred across a range of blockchains.

 To maintain its peg with USD, USDT’s value is backed by physical USD reserves.
 According to Tether Ltd. these reserves are stored within a bank.
 For every 1 USDT token, 1 USD is stored in physical reserves.
 At any time, holders of USDT can swap digital tokens for USD at a ratio of 1:1.

-USDT is one of the most widely used stablecoins within the cryptocurrency industry.
+USDT is one of the most widely used and safest stablecoins within the cryptocurrency industry.
 Its compatibility with a vast range of blockchains makes it a useful tool to shelter funds from the volatility of crypto markets and also trade.
 However, the same compatibility can mean that there is significant variability between USDT transaction times.